-Middle School teachers at John Septimus Roe Anglican Community School are committed to providing an appropriate experience of schooling for students in this phase of their learning.
+Middle School teachers at John Septimus Roe Anglican Community School are committed to providing an appropriate schooling experience for students in this phase of their learning.
 To successfully guide students through their early adolescent years requires a careful balance of elements that make up the Middle School Teaching and Learning Programme.
-Student-centred elements, which are authentic and collaborative, are combined with purpose driven elements, which are developmental, rigorous and challenging.
+Student-centred elements that are authentic and collaborative are combined with purpose-driven elements, which are developmental, rigorous and challenging.

-The mastery of a range of learning, organisation, communication and social skills are important to the success of students.
-Commencing in Year 7, Middle School students are systematically taught the knowledge and competencies in order for them to take control of their learning.
+The mastery of a range of learning, organisation, communication, and social skills is important to students’ success.
+Commencing in Year 7, Middle School students are systematically taught the knowledge and competencies for students to take control of their learning.

 These skills will ultimately contribute to the development of well-balanced adults.
 Of particular importance are skills that will promote independence, transference and the ability to adapt learning to new contexts.

-In response to the introduction of the National Curriculum, the focus of assessment and reporting has moved from student outcomes to age related standards of performance.
-Extension tasks have been included in assessments to create a curriculum that is more rigorous, demanding and inclusive.
+In response to the introduction of the National Curriculum, the focus of assessment and reporting has moved from student outcomes to age-related standards of performance.
+Extension tasks have been included in assessments to create a more rigorous, demanding and inclusive curriculum.

-The Middle School curriculum encourages cross curricular links.
+The Middle School curriculum encourages cross-curricular links.
 Units drawing from common contexts have been developed in subjects such as English and History.
-The content and skills learned in one subject support and extend those learned in another, and also encourage a less compartmentalised view of knowledge and learning.
+The content and skills learned in one subject support and extend those learned in another, and encourage a less compartmentalised view of knowledge and learning.

 The development of literacy and numeracy across all core subject areas is a key focus of the Middle School Curriculum.
 Dedicated teachers work collaboratively in teams and regularly attend professional development initiatives to ensure curriculum delivery is relevant and responsive to adolescent culture and trends.